Nadav-Nesher/BI_SQL_Assistant/README.md

     streamlit run PATH\main.py [ARGUMENTS]

 This code connects to the DB using `postgres`.
-To connect to a different DB, please replace the connector to your SQL engine of choice.
+To connect to a different DB, please replace the connector to your SQL engine of choice (the `pg_uri` variable in the 'helper_funcs.py' module).
 The rest of the code should work just as fine 👍🏼.

 # Part I - Proposed Solution
 ## Description of High-Level Architecture